Guadalupe Alternative Programs High School

 8-4 M-Th, 8-3 F for the duration of the school year.
 Summer (especially August) can be more flexible but we do have a 6-week summer school program.
 In August, school is not in session and time at GAP will be focused more on special projects.

 In addition, members attend professional development days with their fellow CTEP members to enhance service-readiness skills, personal attributes at the service site, and citizenship skills.
-These Corps days take place twice a month on the 1st and 3rd Fridays from 9 AM to 4 PM, and these trainings are mandatory.
+These Corps days take place once per month, and these trainings are mandatory.
 Members also attend statewide AmeriCorps events, such as the Martin Luther King Day celebration, and/or serve on the statewide InterCorps Council.

-1) Teach or co-teach Digital Literacy classes using Northstar Digital Literacy program. as well as the communication and coordination pathways.
+1) Teach or co-teach Digital Literacy classes using Northstar Digital Literacy curriculum as well as communicate and coordinate information across pathways.

-3) Create and facilitate volunteer opportunities for students that will help to “bridge the digital divide”
+3) Create and facilitate volunteer opportunities for students that will help "bridge the digital divide".

 GAP is a 4 story accessible building located on the West Side of St. Paul.
 A bus stop is nearby.
 The CTEP member would have an office shared with other staff.
 They would have their own iPhone, computer, email address.
 Free breakfast and lunch is provided in the school cafeteria.
 The physical demands would be moderate but not significant.
 Teaching refugees and immigrants who have had significant trauma does require staff members to be centered, compassionate and curious.
 Emotionally, the CTEP member would need to be mature and caring.
 The intellectual demands require that the CTEP member be open to their own learning.
 The students will represent a range of abilities in terms of English, basic skills and knowledge of technology.
 The CTEP member will need to be curious about the needs of their students and have the flexibility to adjust based on that information.

-Apply online at http://my.americorps.gov/ and click on “Apply to Serve”.
-Be sure to search for the “Community Technology Empowerment Project” or “CTEP” when asked to indicate what program you would like to send your application to.
-Contact: ctepmn@spnn.org, 651.298.8919 for more information about CTEP Member requirements.
+Apply online at my.americorps.gov and click on “Apply to Serve” (be sure to search for the “Community Technology Empowerment Project” or “CTEP” when asked to indicate what program you would like to send your application to).
+Contact: Tess Hackbarth, hackbarth@spnn.org, 651.298.8910